The Biggest Star in the Universe

 The Role of Massive Stars in the Universe

-• Black Holes: Some massive stars can collapse inward and become black holes, which are among the most mysterious and powerful objects in the universe.
+- Black Holes: Some massive stars can collapse inward, forming black holes, among the most mysterious and powerful objects in the universe.

 Video: The Biggest Stars in the Universe